 Watch out for older models costing more than new ones

 You’d expect the prices of older ranges to go down over time, but we’ve found that some models end up on sale for a price that exceeds their original launch price, even several years after they first launched.
-The highest price we’ve seen recently was £600 for the Dyson V10 Total Clean, which originally launched earlier this year for £500.
+The highest price we’ve seen recently was £600 for the Dyson V10 Total Clean, which originally launched for £500.

 As well as prices changing over time, they can also vary more than you might think between retailers.
 In November 2017, we spotted the Dyson V8 Absolute on sale in Littlewoods for £580 (price at launch in 2016: £500).
 The same product was £388 at Go Electrical, saving you more than £190.